gitWali/NXT-MAP-Robot/README.md

 # Information about this Code_school_project
 # NXT-MAP-Robot

+it's like C++ only with special commands that the robots can execute

 This is the code for an NXT robot

 it is the result of a school project where a process is to be automated.